GLOSSARY

 Avatar

 An avatar is a manifestation of a user within the metaverse.
-The avatar can be photorealistic, stylized, faithful to reality or completely different, it can be interoperable with other metaverses and wear wearables.
+The avatar can be photorealistic, stylized, true to reality, or completely different, it can be interoperable with other metaverses and wear wearables.

 Bitcoin (BTC)